pterodactyl/documentation/wings/1.0/installing.md

 ### Node Allocations

-Allocation is a combination of IP and Port that can be assigned to a server.
+Allocation is a combination of IP and Port that you can assign to a server.
 Each created server must have at least one allocation.
-The allocation would be the IP address of your network interface, in some cases such as when behind NAT it would be the internal IP.
-Go to Nodes > Your Node > Allocation
+The allocation would be the IP address of your network interface.
+In some cases, such as when behind NAT, it would be the internal IP.
+Go to Nodes > Your Node > Allocation.

 ![](../../.vuepress/public/node_allocations.png)

 Type `hostname -I | awk '{print $1}'` to find the IP to be used for the allocation.
-Alternatively, you can type `ip addr | grep "inet "` to find all your available interfaces and IP addresses.
+Alternatively, you can type `ip addr | grep "inet "` to see all your available interfaces and IP addresses.
 Do not use 127.0.0.1 for allocations.